B2B Professionals Shaking Hands

 Step 7: Remember...
 The journey doesn't end there!

-Lead nurturing doesn't stop after the lead has converted into a customer: it turns into aftercare and ongoing customer support.
+Your lead nurturing activities won't stop after the lead has converted into a customer: they become aftercare and ongoing customer support.
 Keeping a customer is much cheaper than gaining a new one, so nurturing your existing customers pays off.

 Therefore, your lead nurturing program should focus on customer retention and happiness, and truly reflect what it's like to work with your business.
 Working alongside your customer service team can help you make sure all your objectives are aligned, and your tactics are more effective.